No commission • No endorsements • Based on owner experiences • Since 2008 • More

 |Distinctive Advantage or Trait|

-1 Thickness.
+* Thickness.
 1" is best for those seeking to merely fine tune mattress comfort.
 2" and 3" are most popular due to their ability to significantly change and improve mattress comfort.
-4" is likely best for those seeking to completely alter their mattress.

 Dunlop, talalay and continuous are types of latex processing.
 They tend to rate virtually the same in owner satisfaction.
 Natural latex and blended latex can be made using any of the processes.
 Talalay is more airy, less dense and lighter than dunlop.
 Another difference is that the dunlop method produces one piece of latex while the talalay method produces latex in sections which then must be glued together.
 The continuous process produces latex with consistency similar to talalay but without the glued seams.

-– Prices for latex toppers usually start at over $100 which makes them pricier than other topper types.
+– Prices for latex toppers usually start at $80 which makes them pricier than other topper types.

 – Owner experience data suggests that paying more for a latex mattress topper does not tend to result in noticeably higher satisfaction.